fr3632ho/fourier-series/README.md

 # Fourier Transforms and Series
+This program is intended as a side project, for fun, to visualize the fourier series/transform.
+Still under implementation!
 ### Visualization
 Matplotlib has been used for the visualization part of the program.
 This might be changed later to increase performance.